Understanding the Dog Surrender Crisis in 2025

 The Numbers: How Big Is the Problem?

-- Toronto Humane Society saw a 28% year-over-year increase in surrendered pets in the first half of 2025.
+The Toronto Humane Society saw a staggering 28% year-over-year increase in surrendered pets during the same period.

-- In recent months, Ontario shelters have operated over capacity, processing thousands of surrenders tied directly to financial constraints, not choice.
+Recently, Ontario shelters have operated over capacity, processing thousands of surrenders directly tied to financial constraints, not choice.

-- The Montreal SPCA … like many Ontario shelters, reported that 1 in 6 animals was surrendered due to affordability, and requests for emergency assistance have surged.
+The Montreal SPCA, like many Ontario shelters, reported that 1 in 6 animals was surrendered due to affordability.
+Requests for emergency assistance have surged.

 What’s Driving Dog Surrenders?